khslam72/khslam72.github.io/_posts/2025-09-28-boynextdoor-earth-wind-fire-mv-explained.md

 description: "A deep-dive MV Explained guide for BOYNEXTDOOR's 'Earth, Wind & Fire.'
 We analyze how the MV turns first love into a literal forecast: gusty emotions, blazing confessions, and surreal scenery."
 excerpt: "A deep-dive MV Explained guide for BOYNEXTDOOR's 'Earth, Wind & Fire.'
 We analyze how the MV turns first love into a literal forecast: gusty emotions, blazing confessions, and surreal scenery."
 thumbnail: /images/boynextdoor-earth-wind-fire-mv-thumbnail.webp # ✅ 썸네일 추가
-category:
+categories:
   - K-POP MV Explained
-- Artist: BOYNEXTDOOR
+  - "Artist: BOYNEXTDOOR"
 tags:
 - "BOYNEXTDOOR Earth Wind Fire" # ✅ 따옴표 추가
 - "BOYNEXTDOOR MV Explained" # ✅ 따옴표 추가